Fracture mechanics

 What is fracture mechanics?

-B) Study of the manufacturing of materials
+B) Study of the properties of solid materials

 C) Study of the formation of cracks in materials